 Because although it is possible to accurately machine even the toughest metals and alloys, some hard-to-machine materials can negatively affect machining accuracy.

 The machinability of a metal refers to how easily a cutting tool can cut through it.
-Highly machinable metals can be cut quickly at low power, producing a high-quality finish without causing significant wear to the cutting tool.
+Highly machinable metals can be cut quickly at low power, producing a high-quality surface finish without causing significant wear to the cutting tool.

 Some highly machinable metals include: